maniacs-oss/snackis/snabel.md

 ```

 ### IO
 Snabel provides non-blocking IO in the form of iterators.
 The provided target is called with each read chunk or written number of bytes pushed on the stack.
+Files come in two flavors, read-only and read-write.

 ```
 > 'snackis' rfile